Le Centre National du Costume de Scène et de la Scènographie

 The CNCS gathers a prestigious collection of 8 500 stage costumes, issued from the three partnering component institutions, the Bibliothèque Nationale de France, the Opéra National de Paris and the Comédie-Française, as well as from private theatrical companies.
 The Cncs has opened on 1st July 2006 under the chairmanship of Christian Lacroix.

-The Rudolf Nureyev ® Foundation has largely contributed to the creation of the memorial space which will open on October, 19th 2013.
+The Rudolf Nureyev ® Foundation has largely contributed to the creation of the memorial space which opened on October, 19th 2013.

 An insatiable collector with a pronounced taste for sumptuous décor, Rudolf Nureyev accumulated a great number of paintings, etchings, costumes, fabrics, furniture and objects.
 After his death, the Rudolf Nureyev Foundation had the task of selling the majority of this patrimony, with the exception of a few hundred pieces, which were kept to constitute a collection in honor of this great dancer.